 The Borkie is a cross between a Beagle and a Yorkshire Terrier.
 A small to medium-sized pup, they are between 12 and 15 inches tall and can weigh up to 25 pounds.
-As a very outgoing and inquisitive dog, they enjoy making new friends, whether human or otherwise.
-The Borkie is also a very high energy furball that loves to play but can be a bit too high-strung for young children.
+As very outgoing and inquisitive dogs, they enjoy making new friends, whether human or otherwise.
+The Borkie is also a very high-energy furball that loves to play but can be a bit too high-strung for young children.
 This breed is open to training, but they can be easily distracted, especially if something small crosses their past that they wish to chase.

 - Also See: 9 Best Designer Dog ID Tag Brands

 5. The Dalmadoodle

 This next pooch is an offspring of the Dalmatian and the Poodle.
 A medium-to-large-sized dog, the Dalmadoodle is a gentle giant that is not aggressive in the least.
 This is a pup that loves to play with children, adults, and other dogs.
 They are very loyal, eager to please, and have an even temperament, which makes them easy to train.
 One thing to note about this breed is they do require frequent grooming because of their poodle-like fur.

 The Gollie is the ultimate family dog.
 They are super affectionate, friendly, and outgoing.
 This dog’s parents are a Golden Retriever and a Collie.
 Also known as a Golden Collie, they can actually be black, brown, gold, or white.
 They are very energetic pups that will make a great running companion; however, they require a larger space to stretch their legs.
 This is a medium-sized dog that can weigh between 50 and 75 pounds.
 They crave interaction and will get lonely and destructive if left on their own for too long.